 The virus itself resembles a bullet in shape with a spiky exterior of glycoproteins.
 In fact, the entire virus is made up of just 5 proteins.
-Once it is transmitted, the virus will shoot into the bloodstream and penetrate the host cells, transforming the cell, into a viral making factory, replicating and assembling new viral components.
+Once someone is bitten, the virus makes its way to the spine then, finally, to the brain by moving along nerve cells.
+While migrating to the, and once it reached the brain, the virus transforms the cells it infects, turning them into a viral making factories, replicating and assembling new viral components.
 Once completed, many viral copies are assembled and burst out of the host cell.

 Once symptoms appear, the disease almost always results in death.
 The virus finds its niches within the central nervous system of its host, multiplying within neurons.
 Rabies symptoms include fever, headache, nausea, agitation, aggression, anxiety, confusion, excessive salivation, insomnia, and hyperactivity just to name a few.
 So it's easy to see the parallels between this disease and the werewolves of folklore.

 Interestingly, victims also develop hydrophobia, or the fear of water.
 It becomes so difficult to swallow water and many decide just not to drink at all.
 Violent spasms occur in the throat of rabies victims when they drink water which is the root of this hydrophobia.